Install dependencies (uncomment if needed)

 plt.show()

-- Squares (points 1-3) are the random initialization – scattered across the domain.
+- Squares (points 1-3) are the random initialization – scattered across the domain, like our first few drill holes before we have any map.

-- Circles (points 4-10) are guided by the GP – they cluster near the peak.
+- Circles (points 4-10) are guided by the updated map – they cluster near the peak, like drilling where the map says gold is most likely.

-- The green star marks the best point found.
+- The green star marks the best point found – the richest deposit!

 In 10 evaluations, BayesOpt found the maximum.
 Grid search with the same budget would sample a regular lattice and might miss the peak entirely.